orchetect/MIDIKit/README.md

    import SwiftMIDI
    ```

-4. See the getting started guide in the [documentation](https://swiftpackageindex.com/orchetect/swift-midi/main/documentation), and the dedicated [code examples](https://github.com/orchetect/swift-midi-examples) repository to see the library in action.
+4. See the [getting started guide](https://swiftpackageindex.com/orchetect/swift-midi/main/documentation) and the dedicated [code examples](https://github.com/orchetect/swift-midi-examples) repository to see the library in action.

 ### Individual Extensions